larsks/blog.oddbit.com-posts/2014-08-30-docker-plugin-for-openstack-he.md

     done

 This takes care of making sure our packages are current, installing Docker, and arranging for it to listen on a tcp socket.
+For that last bit, we're creating a new `systemd` socket file (`/etc/systemd/system/docker-tcp.socket`), which means that `systemd` will actually open the socket for listening and start `docker` if necessary when a client connects.

 ## Templates: Synchronizing resources